dint-dev/cryptography/cryptography/README.md

   * We wrote pure Dart implementations for X25519, ChaCha20 family, AES-CBC, AES-CTR, HKDF, HMAC, Poly1305, and BLAKE2S.
 We also added support for use of [Web Cryptography API](https://www.w3.org/TR/WebCryptoAPI/) (NIST elliptic curves, AES) in browsers.
+  * The APIs generally include both _asynchronous_ and _synchronous_ methods.for instance,
+    `sharedSecret(...)` and `sharedSecretSync(...)`).
-  * The APIs generally include both _asynchronous_ and _synchronous_ methods (for instance, `sharedSecret(...)` and `sharedSecretSync(...)`).
-We recommend that you use asynchronous methods because they are able to take advantage of asynchronous platform APIs such as _Web Cryptography API_.
+  * We recommend that you use asynchronous methods because they are able to take advantage of asynchronous platform APIs such as _Web Cryptography API_.

 ## Available algorithms
 ### Key exchange algorithms